EduardoAndresl/About-my-profession/README.md

 # About-my-profession
+What share of the population has been partly or fully vaccinated against COVID-19 ?
 <h3> Management Control Engineer </h3>

 To understand the function first  we have to understand the following issues inside of a company: